44,000 Girl Members

 4.14 Million Boxes of Cookies Sold

 Our Girl Scout Leadership Experience culminates in the Gold Award, our highest honor.

-In the Campaign for Girls' first 5 years, we raised 64% of our $22.5 Million goal.
+In the Campaign for Girls, we have raised 95% of our $20 Million goal.

 29,081 Adult Volunteers Supporting 3,776 Volunteer-Led Troops